chrisbuerginrogers/rogerslab/README.md

 ## Google Drive Structure
 .
-|-- Links: doc contains links to the website and GitHub page
+|-- Links: doc that contains links to the website and GitHub page
-|-- about: spreadsheets contain basic information about the website
+|-- about: spreadsheets that contain basic information about the website
-|-- people: spreadsheets contain personal information of the lab members
+|-- people: spreadsheets that contain personal information of the lab members
-|-- projects: spreadsheets contain project information created at the lab
+|-- projects: spreadsheets that contain project information created at the lab
-|-- websites: spreadsheets contain partner website informatiion
+|-- websites: spreadsheets that contain partner website informatiion
 |-- assets: directory with any images/videos needed
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- people: headshot images
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- project-name: images/videos for a specific project

 ## Source Code Directory Structure
+.
+-- README.md
+-- index.html
+-- index.js: main javascript file that loads the .csv files and populate the data into the webpage automatically -- main.js: generate home page
---
+-- style.css
+-- components: folder contains modular javascript files -- assets

 ## Acknowledgement
 This website is built and managed by [Hyejin Im](https://hyejinim.github.io).